-Intended outcome Success criteria Phonics Year 1 pupils achieve and exceed national average expected standard in the Phonics Screening Check (minimum of 95%) Reading, Writing and Maths Disadvantaged pupils achieve outcomes in-line with or above, national averages by the end of KS2.
-Attendance Ensure attendance of disadvantaged pupils is at least 96% For the attendance of our PP children to be no lower than the attendance for our non PP children.
+Intended outcome Success criteria To raise the attainment of disadvantaged children in phonics.
+Year 1 pupils achieve and exceed national average expected standard in the Phonics Screening Check (minimum of 95%) To raise the core attainment of disadvantaged children in Reading, Writing and Maths Disadvantaged pupils achieve outcomes in-line with or above, national averages by the end of KS2.
+To improve the attendance levels of our disadvantaged pupils Ensure attendance of disadvantaged pupils is at least 96% For the attendance of our PP children to be no lower than the attendance for our non PP children.

 Attendance Officer will promptly call families who have an absent child without a reason.
 A tiered letter approach (from the HT and CoG) linked to attendance will be implemented Guidance from ESS will be followed to enforce fines for non-attendance.
-PP children will develop a love of reading All pupils' books will be closely matched to their reading level.
+To raise the attainment of disadvantaged children in reading PP children will develop a love of reading All pupils' books will be closely matched to their reading level.
 They will participate in Reading Champions and complete regular AR quizzes.
 PP children will be heard read by an adult in school.
 PP children will make good progress in Reading and their reading ages scores will improve.
+To raise the attainment of disadvantaged children in Language Acquisition across the school with a particular focus on speech and Language.
 Word of the day is implemented across the school for 15 minutes every day to widen the pupils' exposure to high quality vocabulary and its correct use.
 Improvements noted in pupils' vocabulary acquisition and this is reflected in both Reading and Writing progress and attainment.
-SEMH leader allocated to champion mental health and well-being throughout the school and co-ordinate support that we can offer.
+To support our disadvantaged pupils with their social, emotional and mental health SEMH leader allocated to champion mental health and well-being throughout the school and co-ordinate support that we can offer.
 Strong focus on importance on mental health and well-being, linked closely to PHSE and RSE lessons.
 SEMH intervention groups and specialist support has a positive impact on children's mental health and well-being.